javasuns/AsusProfiler/README.md

 |  :----:  |
 |  [Download](https://github.com/javasuns/AsusProfiler/releases/download/AsusProfiler/AsusProfiler.zip)|

+## Important Note
+Since version 1.1 the executable image is not created with GraalVM and Gluon Client, since there is luck of AWT support which is needed for System Tray icons.
+Hence, jpackage is used to create the application image.

 ## Getting started

+To compile the software code yourself in Windows you would need to apply the following steps:

+### 1. Setting JAVA_HOME
+**Windows Sample**

+    set JAVA_HOME=C:\Programs\Java\jdk-17.0.4

+### 2. Create executable Jar file.
+The below gradle command will create **AsusProfiler-1.1.jar** under ./build/libs
+    gradlew.bat clean build

+### 3. Use JPackage to create a Windows executable image

+## Getting started (Native image with GraalVM and GluonHQ for v1.0)

 To compile the software code yourself in Windows you would need to apply the following steps:
 ### 1. Install Microsoft Visual Studio